wercker-labs/wercker-blog/source/posts/2013-06-12-Github-commit-status-API.md

 ![image](http://f.cl.ly/items/1X3F270u1Y3H2c413j3Q/Screen%20Shot%202013-06-12%20at%201.34.13%20PM.png)

-If we view the branch of this commit on GitHub you can see that hovering over the &#10003;checkmark will showcase that the build finished with a success status.
-Clicking that &#10003;checkmark will take you to the [build page on wercker](https://app.wercker.com/#build/51b84324345a2a453d002cda) and give you more details on the various buildsteps, such as unittests, bundle install and [middleman processing](http://middlemanapp.com) the build went through.
+If we view the branch of this commit on GitHub you can see that hovering over the &#10003; checkmark will showcase that the build finished with a success status.
+Clicking that &#10003; checkmark will take you to the [build page on wercker](https://app.wercker.com/#build/51b84324345a2a453d002cda) and give you more details on the various buildsteps, such as unittests, bundle install and [middleman processing](http://middlemanapp.com) the build went through.

 ![image](http://f.cl.ly/items/012I2h3x0A1b2E0C0U2G/Screen%20Shot%202013-06-12%20at%201.41.28%20PM.png)